Proton Holdings: 2010s

 Proton introduced four new models in 2016.
-The new Perdana launched on 14 June, followed by the new Persona on 23 August, the new Saga on 28 September, and the new Ertiga on 24 November.
-The launch of four new Proton models within the span of six months was unprecedented in the company's history.
+The new Perdana launched in June, followed by the new Persona in August, the new Saga in September, and the new Ertiga in November.
 Masazumi Ogawa was recruited as the director of quality control in Proton.

-On 24 May 2017, parent company DRB-HICOM announced plans to sell a 49.9% stake in Proton to Zhejiang Geely Automobile Holdings.
+In May 2017, parent company DRB-HICOM announced plans to sell a 49.9% stake in Proton to Zhejiang Geely Automobile Holdings.
 Eventually, DRB-HICOM also sold 51% controlling-stake in Lotus to Geely, and the remaining 49% stake to Etika Automotive.
 The definitive agreement was in July 2017.
-Proton had owned Lotus since 1996, and largely struggled to turn the fortunes of the sports car maker around.
+Proton owned Lotus since 1996, and largely struggled to turn the fortunes of the sports car maker around.
 Nonetheless, in late 2016, Lotus announced their first operating profit in over 40 years.
 Their presence in Proton is said to not affect Japanese auto manufacturers due to being in the market for a very long time.
 Still, many of Proton's cars benefitted from the Lotus relationship, with the Satria GTi specifically mentioned by car reviewers as possessing good handling traits.
 Subsequent Proton some models received "Lotus Tuned" input.

-Proton recruited Yoshiya Inamori as the vice president of manufacturing, who had previously been involved with Proton back in the 80s when it was founded during his time in Mitsubishi from April 1982 until July 2017.
+Proton recruited Yoshiya Inamori as the vice president of manufacturing, who worked with the company in the 1980s.

-On 29 September 2017, DRB-HICOM announced changes to the board of Proton Holdings Berhad.
+In September 2017, DRB-HICOM announced changes to the board of Proton Holdings Berhad.
 Following the signing of a Definitive Agreement with China's Zhejiang Geely Holding Group Limited on 23 June 2017, the Chinese carmaker acquired 49.9% equity in Proton.
-The announcement on 29 September saw a new board of directors put in place in Proton Holdings, Proton Edar (the local distribution arm) and Perusahaan Otomobil Nasional Sdn Bhd (PONSB).
+The announcement in September saw a new board of directors put in place in Proton Holdings, Proton Edar (the local distribution arm) and Perusahaan Otomobil Nasional Sdn Bhd (PONSB).

 Three nominees from Geely Holding joined the boards; Daniel Donghui Li, the Executive VP and CFO of Geely Holding; Dr Nathan Yuning, the Executive VP of International Business of Geely Holding, and Feng Qing Feng, the Group VP and CTO at HK-listed Geely Auto.
 DRB-HICOM are represented by Dato' Sri Syed Faisal Albar, who chairs the boards, and Amalanathan Thomas and Shaharul Farez Hassan.
 Both are part of the senior management team at DRB-HICOM.
 On the same day, Dr Li Chunrong joins PONSB as CEO.
 Dr Li is the third foreigner to head Proton.
 Between 1993 and 1997, the early years of Proton, two different Japanese nominees of their partners, Mitsubishi Motors Corporation, led the carmaker.